Private Lives: Major revivals (1980s to present)

 A 2010 revival at the Vaudeville Theatre in London was directed by Richard Eyre and starred Matthew Macfadyen as Elyot and Kim Cattrall as Amanda.
 The ten-week limited season ran from February to May 2010.
 This production then moved to North America, starring Cattrall and Paul Gross.
 It had tryouts in Toronto from 16 September to 30 October 2011 and played on Broadway at the Music Box Theatre from 6 November, with an official opening on 17 November.
 Simon Paisley Day played Victor, and Anna Madeley played Sibyl.
 The production closed early, on 31 December 2011.

 A production ran at the Chichester Festival Theatre from 28 September (previews from 21 September) to 27 October 2012, starring Anna Chancellor as Amanda and Toby Stephens as Elyot, with Anthony Calf as Victor and Anna-Louise Plowman as Sibyl.
 It was directed by Jonathan Kent.
 This production was reprised with the same cast at the Gielgud Theatre, in London, from 3 July (previews from 22 June) to 21 September 2013.
 This performance was broadcast to participating cinemas in the UK from 6 February 2014, and in the US on 11 December 2013, by CinemaLive and Digital Theatre in their West End Theatre Series.

 A UK tour of Private Lives starring Patricia Hodge and Nigel Havers opened in October 2021 in Bath.
 This production cast all the lead roles as much older than in previous productions, which was initially met with scepticism.
 However, the change was received well by audiences and the tour broke several box-office records before ending in Nottingham in April 2022.
 This production transferred to the Ambassadors Theatre in the West End from 31 August to 25 November 2023.

 Another revival ran at the Donmar Warehouse in London from 7 April to 27 May 2023.
-The production starred Stephen Mangan, Rachael Stirling, Laura Carmichael and Sargon Yelda.
+The production starred Stephen Mangan, Rachael Stirling, Laura Carmichael, and Sargon Yelda.

+In March 2026 the Royal Exchange Theatre revived the play in a production directed by Blanche McIntyre, which starred Jill Halfpenny as Amanda, Steve John Shepherd as Elyot, Daniel Millar as Victor, Shazia Nicholls as Sybil, and Sara Lessore as Louise.

-The Rose Theatre, Octagon Theatre Bolton & Mercury Theatre co-production of the play directed by Tanuja Amarasuriya and supported by The Royal Theatrical Support Trust ran from 4 to 27 September at the Octagon Theatre in Bolton before transferring to Mercury Theatre in Colchester from 1 to 11 October.
-The tour ended with a run at the Rose from 14 to 25 October.
-The cast starred Jodie Cuaresma, Ashley Gerlach, Chirag Benedict Lobo and Pepter Lunkuse among understudies.
+A 2026 Rose Theatre, Octagon Theatre, Bolton and Mercury Theatre co-production of the play ran in September and October at each of the three theatres in turn; the cast included Ashley Gerlach, Chirag Benedict Lobo, Pepter Lunkuse and Sade Malone.